Chart Color Schemes

 Residential development activity is lower than average in Currumbin Waters according to AreaSearch's national comparison of local real estate markets

-New properties are constructed at an average expected cost value of $1,036,000, showing that developers are focusing on the premium market with high-end developments.
-Additionally, $7.8 million in commercial development approvals have been recorded this financial year, suggesting the area's residential character.
-Compared to the Rest of Qld, Currumbin Waters shows substantially reduced construction, at 89.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-Nationally, the level is likewise lower, reflecting market maturity and possible development constraints.
+This indicates demand significantly outpaces supply, potentially driving up prices and increasing buyer competition.
+New properties are constructed at an average expected cost of $1,036,000, suggesting developers target the premium market with high-end developments.
+In FY-26, commercial development approvals totaled $7.8 million, reflecting the area's residential character.
+Compared to Rest of Qld, Currumbin Waters has significantly reduced construction levels (89.0% below regional average per person), which generally supports stronger demand and values for established dwellings.
+This level is also lower than nationally, indicating market maturity and possible development constraints.

 Frequently Asked Questions - Development